-Campus Closed until further notice.
-Spring Break – Monday, March 30 through Friday, April 10.
-Distance Learning resumes Monday, April 13 and at this time continues until further notice.
+Campus Closed with Distance Learning continuing until further notice.
 All events and activities are canceled through May 30.

 We encourage our families to follow the California and Los Angeles stay-at-home guidance, practice social distancing, avoid public areas keeping a distance of 6 feet from other people, not participate in group activities, travel only if essential, and practice good hygiene.
 Let's all go forward meeting this challenge as a community and nation supporting one another.
 In partnership, we will find our strength and conquer this challenge.